illus0r/ivandianov.com_jekyll/_posts/2021-09-02-the-concept-of-something.md

 ---
 layout: post
-title: The concept of ID in shaders
+title: The Concept of ID in Shaders
 date: 2021-09-02 09:59
 language: ru
 ---